You're viewing Apigee Edge documentation.

 - The extension sends a request to the external resource, then receives a response.

 - The extension passes its response back to the Extension Callout policy, where it is handled by proxy code.

 - Request flow continue through the proxy until it returns a response to the client.

 Each extension is developed and configured with a particular external resource in mind.
 To use an extension, an Apigee Edge administrator and API proxy developer follow these high-level steps:

-- An Apigee Edge administrator configures and deploys the extension.
-They configurer it with values specific to the needs of the business.
+- An Apigee Edge organization administrator configures and deploys the extension.
+They configure it with values specific to the needs of the business.
 This configuration creates an extension instance focused for use by the API proxy developer.
 For example, they might configure an extension to access a particular bucket in Google Cloud Storage, including required authentication credentials.

 - the action parameters to pass with the action call.
 At run time, the policy uses the extension to access the external resource as part of the proxy's flow.

 The following topics provide more information about extensions:

 - For a hands-on introduction to extensions, see Tutorial: Adding and using an extension.